smittytone/BuildAPIAccess/README.md

 ### - (void)getProduct:(NSString *)productID ###

 Obtains the record of the product with the specified ID.
 The instance posts the notification `@"BuildAPIGotProduct"` when the product data has been received.
 The notification includes an NSDictionary: its *data* key points to the product NSDictionary.

+### Device Groups ###

 ### - (void)getDevicegroups ###